 Residents of the territory areas can contact the members of the cooperation group when they have questions or proposals regarding wolf management.
 Contact information for each group can be found here.

 A guide for territory cooperation groups has been compiled to support the groups.
 It explains how the groups are formed and what is their purpose, and gives suggestions on meeting practices, measures and useful materials.
-It is available in Finnish and Swedish, and will shortly be published also in English.
+It is available also in Finnish and Swedish.

 Cooperation groups are assisted and coordinated by senior planning officer Mari Lyly from the Finnish Wildlife Agency.